 6.2 Presentation Ideas

-• Use a large white plate to make the colors of the scallops and garnishes pop.
+- Use a big white plate so the colors pop.

-• Garnish with fresh herbs and lemon wedges for a bright look.
+- Garnish with fresh herbs and lemon slices.

-• Arrange scallops in a circular pattern for an elegant display.
+- Arrange scallops in a circle for an elegant look.

 7. Health Benefits of Scallops